-The current food crisis especially on the rice importation fiasco has brought to focus the need to review the government policy on food security as well as the need to seek creative means to reinvigorate the agricultural sector.

-Viewed through the prism of a liberalizing economy seeking to complete against well-entrenched world economies, the Philippines however is hard-pressed to make its agricultural policies more responsive and more advanced in order to hope for a modicum of parity with the rest of the world.
+The current food crisis and the recent rice importation fiasco illustrate the need to review government policies on food security and to seek creative means to reinvigorate the agricultural sector.
+As a newly liberalizing economy competing against well-entrenched world economies, the Philippines is hard-pressed to make its agricultural policies more responsive.

-Investments in the agricultural sector, while very needed, cannot be shouldered by the public sector alone in the light of the government's perennial fiscal challenges since decades past.

-Corporate farming programs aim to attract more private engagement in the agriculture sector.
-Corporate farming's unique advantage is its ability to vertically integrate the entire process of food production and offers more efficient and effective management not only of the farm itself, and also the entire chain of agriculture-related business, including seed supply, agrochemicals, food processing, machinery, storage, transport, distribution, marketing, advertising, and retail sales.
-This would have significant impact on the ensuring a more stable rice and corn supply, as well as making rice and corn prices more predictable.
+Investments in the agricultural sector cannot be shouldered by the public sector alone.
+Corporative farming programs aim to attract more private sector engagement in the agriculture sector.
+Corporative farming enables the vertical integration the entire process of food production.
+Moreover, it offers more efficient management not only of the farm itself, but also of the entire chain of agriculture-related business, including seed supply, agrochemicals, food processing, machinery, storage, transport, distribution, marketing, advertising, and retail sales.
+This would ensure more stable rice and corn supplies and make rice and corn prices more predictable.